 Determine if you are wearing the right bra size with this handy problem and solution guide.

-- Off the (First) Hook – When you buy a bra, you should initially be able to wear it comfortably on the loosest hook to allow for it to stretch over time.
-If you have to wear it on the tightest hook right away, this may indicate your band size is too large.
+- Off the (First) Hook – When you buy a bra, you should initially be able to wear it comfortably on the loosest hook.
+This can allow for it to stretch over time.
+If you have to wear it on the tightest hook right away, your band size may be too large.

 - Smooth Ride – Your band should lay flat and straight against your back.
 A band that rides up is another sign of one that is too large.